nikuehn/MixedModels_Biases/docs/index.md

 <img src="pictures/sim2-hs-plot-phis2s-1.png" width="50%" />

-We can conclude from this smulation (and the repeated ones in the paper) that to the magnitude-dependent standard deviations can be estimated using Stan from total residuals, but one should also account for uncertainty.
+We can conclude from this smulation (and the repeated ones in the paper) that the magnitude-dependent standard deviations can be estimated using Stan from total residuals, but one should also account for uncertainty.
-Estimating the values from binned random effects/resduals can work but leads to a larger bias.
+Estimating the values from binned random effects/residuals can work but leads to a larger bias.

-Our focus is on estmating the magnitude-dependent standard deviations, but as a check we also plot the posterior distrbutions of the coefficients for the full stan model, together with the true values (black) and `lmer` estimates.
+Our focus is on estimating the magnitude-dependent standard deviations, but as a check we also plot the posterior distrbutions of the coefficients for the full stan model, together with the true values (black) and `lmer` estimates (red).

 ```r